 If you have any questions, please contact APRI at 401-659-6038 or firstname.lastname@example.org.

 Hours for HIV & Hepatitis C Testing

-Testing is currently available by appointment.
-Please call us to schedule one.
+Testing is also available outside of walk-in hours by appointment, call us to schedule one.
 All testing is free and confidential.

 We are committed to protecting the confidentiality and privacy of our clients.
 Our employees and volunteers undergo training to understand and comply with government rules and regulations regarding the Health Insurance Portability and Accountability Act of 1996 (HIPAA), which protects personal health information or PHI.
 Family Service of RI adheres to governmental rules, laws, and regulations in relation to the use of a client’s PHI.